ADVAS is Committed to Your Community…

 - We value and respect supportive community relationships

-- We value and respect professional relationship with the RCMP, our Board, staff and volunteers
+- We value and respect professional relationships with the RCMP, our Board, staff and volunteers

-- We value highly trained and skilled people that deliver quality services
+- We value diverse, highly trained and skilled people who deliver superior services

-- We value reliable services delivered in a non-judgmental manner for all
+- We value exceptional services delivered in a diverse, non-judgmental manner for all

 - We value providing accountable and fiscally responsible quality services